By: Marilyn L. Davis

-Most people are aware that a relapse back to using drugs or alcohol will only complicate their lives, devastate their loved ones and cause them difficulty in achieving their various goals.
+Most people are aware that a relapse will only complicate their lives, devastate their loved ones, and cause them difficulty in achieving their various goals.

 Not using drugs and alcohol is just the beginning of the necessary changes in recovery.
 Other actions, thoughts, and attitudes hinder your recovery progress as well.
 Maybe it’s time to learn to find and change them.

 That’s a rather academic way of saying, “If you do what you’ve always done, you’ll get what you always got.”

 But These are Familiar!